 - Spray Degreaser

 The stencil is probably the hardest part of this whole process.
-Finding a design you like, as well as a design that will work can be tricky.
+Finding a design you like, as well as a design that will work in your space can be tricky.

 You can also order stencils on ETSY – measure your tiles and just search it on easy for your perfect stencil.
-Hopefully you can get 3/4 of them in a pack (that would be VERY helpful).
+Hopefully you can get 3 or 4 of them in a pack (that would be VERY helpful).
 I personally wouldn’t try to do this with only one stencil.

 Prep the Floors:

 This was my husbands job: clear the bathroom floors.
 You will then need to sand down the floors lightly with either your sanding blocks or your electric sander.
 Once you have done that you can clean them well with the degreaser.